-Cucumber Slicers allow for very thinly, uniformly sliced cucumbers to be used for sandwiches, salads or garnish.
+Cucumber slicers allow a cook to create very thin, uniform slices of cucumber to be used for sandwiches, salads or garnish.

 Another type is a flat, rectangular surface that you drag the cucumber over.
-It looks like the bottom of a wood plane, in that it has a metal blade on an angle.
+It looks like the bottom of a wood plane, or a mini-mandoline, in that it has a metal blade on an angle.
 Some have two blades on them.
 Antique ones were made of wood; more modern ones are made of metal or plastic.
-Metal ones may have the blade built into them, rising out of the metal, Older ones had adjustable-angle blades.
+Metal ones may have the blade built into them, rising out of the metal.
+Older ones had adjustable-angle blades.

 Erlanger, Steven.
 Unkindest cut over a humble cucumber slicer.
 New York Times.
 5 October 2002.